prestonp/mal/README.md

 and went step-by-step through the process.

 Note: some of the earlier tests have several failing test cases.
-This is because I completely changed the type representation somewhere around step 4 or 5.
+This is because I completely changed the data type representations somewhere around step 4 or 5.

 :blush:

-- preston
+`-` preston

 ===